joostd/https-reverse-proxy-over-ssh/README.md

     ansible-playbook -i inventory ansible/playbook.yml

-If needed, you can specify the SSH key t ouse with  something like `--key-file "~/.ssh/rsa_id.pem"`
+If needed, you can specify the SSH key to use with  something like `--key-file "~/.ssh/rsa_id.pem"`

 Add user `ubuntu` to group `caddy`: